MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 8. Enter the following URL in the browser address field:
     <https://usnconeboxax1aos.cloud.onebox.dynamics.com/Data/MyDataEntity> in
     the browser address field.
-The **MyDataEntity** data entity will display in OData format in the browser:
+The **MyDataEntity** data entity will display in OData format in the browser

     ![A screenshot of the OData view of the data entity.](media/L2P04.png)